Historic Quaker Houses of Lancaster County, PA

 here in Columbia, Lancaster County:

-Above: Image source: History of Lancaster County…Ellis and Evans, 1883, Internet Archive
+Above: Image source: History of Lancaster County…Ellis and Evans, 1883, Internet Archive (Color added)

-Pent Eaves, A Pent Roof
+Pent Eaves, Pent Roof

-And a Squirrel-Tail Bake Oven:
+And a Squirrel-Tail Bake Oven

 Above: Gable view of the Susanna Wright House.
 Image source: Lee J. Stoltzfus